tytydraco/yessleep/out/My_girlfriend_bought_a_new_coat_and_it_changed_her_in_horrifying_ways.md

 Mouth gaping to release a silent screech, I spun around to check that I hadn’t lost my mind.
 Alissa was definitely lying beside me.
 She wasn’t sitting in the armchair.

 But I knew I hadn’t imagined things.
 I knew I’d seen the coat move in the moonlight pouring through slightly-parted curtains.
-I knew there was a blackened shape wearing the awful item, which trailed down to the carpet.
+I knew there was a blackened shape wearing the awful piece of attire, which trailed down to the carpet.
 And when I returned my gaze to the armchair, preparing to be met with the oh-so-ordinary sight of a static coat, I was met with a terror beyond human understanding.

 There stood a lightless, gangly figure at the end of the bed, wearing the long, navy trench coat and eyeing me with something that was not a face.
 Was not anything but blackness.

-I yelled until my lungs deflated, fumbling with the bedside lamp and almost knocking it over as I turned it on.
+I yelled until my lungs deflated, whilst fumbling with the bedside lamp and almost knocking it over.
 In response to the racket, Alissa *finally* woke from her deep slumber, but it was too late.
 As if cowering under the harsh, revealing glow of the lamp, the coat tumbled to the carpet, and the dark figure was gone.

-Alissa doesn’t believe me, even when I pointed at the damp trail leading across the carpet from the armchair to the coat at the end of our bed.
-I told her I didn’t move it.
+Alissa didn’t believe me, even when I pointed at the damp trail leading across the carpet from the armchair to the coat at the end of our bed.
+I told her I didn’t move the piece of clothing.
 Didn’t leave that foul-smelling trail of water.
-But she doesn’t believe me.

 I know that it was all real.
 The proof is there on her skin.
 The telltale twill pattern on her neck and cheeks.
 My girlfriend continues to absent-mindedly dismiss it as a *unique* rash, but she isn’t herself.
 She seems to have forgotten whatever she briefly realised for long enough to remove the coat.

 And she’s started wearing it again.
 I tried to throw the damn thing out, but it *always* finds its way back into our home.
 Back onto Alissa’s body.

 It’s draining her. *Drinking* from her.
 I realise that now.
-Draining the water from her body and claiming it for itself.
+It is draining the water from her body and claiming it for itself.
 It wants to become stronger.
-That’s what I believe.
-It was crooked and unbalanced on that first night.
-But with every passing day, it grows in strength.
-I feel that.
-I see the wet carpet trail growing.
+That’s what I feel.
+The man was crooked and unbalanced on that first night.
+But with every passing day, he grows in strength.
+And the wet carpet trail is growing.
 Spreading throughout the house as something wanders our halls every night.
-And I want to leave, but I have to save Alissa.
-No matter how much she drinks, she becomes weaker.
+I want to leave, but I have to save Alissa.
+No matter how much she drinks, she continues to weaken.
+That man is sapping her strength.
+Her soul.

 I don’t want to know what happens to us when the creature has had its [fill](https://www.reddit.com/r/dominiceagle).